mebestaca/dog-vision-project/README.md

  * There are 120 breeds of dogs (this means there are 120 different classes)
  * There are around 10,000+ images in the training set (these images have labels)
  * There are around 10,000+ images in the test set (these images have no labels, because we'll want to predict them)

-**Additional Note:** This project was done with the help of a machine learning tutorial found at https://zerotomastery.io/